Alexander Rosenberg: Critical discussions of Rosenberg’s work

-In How History Gets Things Wrong Rosenberg claims people never really think about anything.
-Therefore, it is simply an illusion that people possess intentional states.
-He admits that therefore the (apparently derived) intentionality of inscriptions and speech cannot be derived from the (original) intentionality of thought.
-Rosenberg has not provided an account of the intentionality of speech and writing, and may in fact deny that they bear any either.
-In The Atheist's Guide to Reality he states that its sentences are tools for moving information into the reader's brain, triggering new neural firings.
-However, critics note that doing so cannot be Rosenberg's purpose in writing the book because on his position no one really has any purposes.

 While attracting some interest for its arguments about the philosophy of mind, Rosenberg's critique of narrative history in How History Gets Things Wrong has attracted criticism in academic reviews.
 Reviewers including Alexandre Leskanich in The English Historical Review, Jacob Ivey in Philosophia, and Michael Douma in Journal of Value Inquiry faulted the book for failing to engage with literature in the philosophy of history and narratology and for oversimplified treatment of historical examples.
 Ivey also argued that Rosenberg's call for a Darwinian approach to historical explanation failed to acknowledge the limitations of past attempts to apply this approach and the complicated relationship in practice between Darwinian and humanistic methods in history.

 Rosenberg's treatment of fitness as a supervenient property, which is an undefined concept in the theory of natural selection, is criticized by Brandon and Beatty.
 His original development of how the supervenience of Mendelian concepts blocks traditional derivational reduction was examined critically by C. Kenneth Waters.
 His later account of reduction in developmental biology was criticized by Günter Wagner.
 Elliott Sober's "Multiple realization arguments against reductionism" reflects a shift towards Rosenberg's critique of anti-reductionist arguments of Putnam's and Fodor's.

 Sober has also challenged Rosenberg's view that the principle of natural selection is the only biological law.

 The explanatory role of the principle of natural selection and the nature of evolutionary probabilities defended by Rosenberg were subject to counter arguments by Brandon and later by Denis Walsh.
 Rosenberg's account of the nature of genetic drift and the role of probability in the theory of natural selection draws on significant parallels between the principle of natural selection and the second law of thermodynamics.

 In the philosophy of social science, Rosenberg's more skeptical views about microeconomics were challenged first by Wade Hands, and later by Daniel Hausman in several books and articles.
-The financial crisis of 2007–08 resulted in renewed attention to Rosenberg's skeptical views about microeconomics.
+The 2008 financial crisis resulted in renewed attention to Rosenberg's skeptical views about microeconomics.
 Biologist Richard Lewontin and historian Joseph Fracchia express skepticism about Rosenberg's claim that functional explanations in social science require Darwinian underlying mechanisms.